Klaidi Lolos: Plymouth Argyle

 He signed a professional contract ahead of the 2019–20 season.
 Lolos made his professional debut as a substitute in Argyle's 1–0 away defeat to Newport County on 17 August 2019.
 On 8 September 2020 he scored his first goal for Plymouth in an EFL Trophy tie against Norwich City U21s.

+On 11 December 2020, Lolos joined Chippenham Town on a one-month loan, alongside fellow Argyle youngster Ryan Law.
+He was sent off in his first and only game for the club and the loan was not extended.

 Lolos was released by Plymouth Argyle at the end of the 2020-21 season after making eight substitute appearances without scoring in League One and two starts in the Papa John's EFL Trophy where he scored one goal against Norwich City U21s.